Most Important Questions to ask your Photographer

 What is included in the packages and can I customize it to my needs?

 Many photographers have set packages and extra add-ons at an additional fee.

 How many hours are included in the package fee?
 If the session takes longer is there an additional fee?

-Most photographer will have a set amount of time allotted to each package.
-If you fear that the time is more or less that what you require discuss different options with your photographer before you book.
+Most photographers will have a set amount of time allotted to each package.
+If you fear that the time is more or less than what you require discuss different options with your photographer before you book.